Kerfus36012/MMIF_ComputerCraft/README.md

 This format was created as a experiment and replacement for the built-in NFP image format.
 ### files:
 - mmif_viewer					      : can display image and video
+- MMIFv2_viuwer             : copy of mmif_viewer but works in minecraft YEY!!!
-- mmif_convertor				    : python script for converting other formats into MMIF
+- mmif_conv				          : python script for converting other formats into MMIF
 ### video convertation support AUDIO!!!

 (MMIF-video may crashing the CC)